x3zapper/tp/docs/UserGuide.md

   pageNav: 3
 ---

-# Customer Relation Book User Guide
+# CustomerRelationBook User Guide

-Customer Relation Book (CRB) is a **desktop app for managing contacts, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
+CustomerRelationBook (CRB) is a **desktop app for managing contacts, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
 If you can type fast, CRB can get your contact management tasks done faster than traditional GUI apps.

 <!-- * Table of Contents -->
 <page-nav-print />